awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

    1. Choose the name of the intended user, and then choose the **Security credentials** tab\.

    1. Choose **Create access key** and then choose **Download \.csv file** to save the access key ID and secret access key to a `.csv` file on your computer\.
 Store the file in a secure location\.
 You will not have access to the secret access key again after this closes\.
 After you have downloaded the `.csv` file, choose **Close**\.

+      The new access key is active by default\.
+At this point, the user has two active access keys\.

 1. Update all applications and tools to use the new access key\.